0x77dev/smart-mirror/README.md

 5. Set static IP for your RPI4 in your router DHCP server settings.

-6. Patch your home assistant configuration to bypass auth for smart mirror as mentioned in the easy way.
+6. Patch your home assistant configuration to bypass auth for the smart mirror as mentioned in the [easy way](#easy-way).

 ## Setting custom URL